API-Skeletons/zf-doctrine-graphql/README.md

 fieldName_contains   -  Strings only.
 Similar to a Like query as `like '%value%'` fieldName_startswith -  Strings only.
 A like query from the beginning of the value `like 'value%'` fieldName_endswith   -  Strings only.
-A like query from the end of the value `like '%value'` fieldName_isnull     -  Takes a boolean.
+A like query from the end of the value `like '%value'` fieldName_memmberof  -  Does an array field contain a value.
+Not valid for top level queries
+                          because a QueryBuilder cannot search an array field. fieldName_isnull     -  Takes a boolean.
 If TRUE return results where the field is null.
                           If FALSE returns results where the field is not null.
                           NOTE: acts as "isEmpty" for collection filters.
 A value of false will